 History of the Society

-The Society for the Study of School Psychology (SSSP) has a unique role among school psychology organizations, a mission that is devoted exclusively to recognizing and promoting scholarship and research.
-Although the total amount of funding varies annually, SSSP will distribute approximately $100,000 annually to support school psychology research activities.
-Major SSSP initiatives include the Early Career Research Award, Dissertation Grant Award, International Research Award, School Psychology Research Collaboration Conference, and Shapiro Mid-Career Award.
-This funding, coupled with the firm commitments of scholars and practitioners toward validating effective practices and expanding the scope and effectiveness of school psychological services, can become a significant force in the design and implementation of school psychological services in the 21st century.
+The Society for the Study of School Psychology (SSSP) has a unique role among school psychology organizations.
+Its mission is to recognize and promote scholarship and research through its journal (the Journal of School Psychology, JSP), mentorship programs, early career supports, and grants.
+Although the total amount of funding varies annually, the SSSP distributes approximately $125,000 annually to support school psychology research activities.
+Major initiatives funded by the SSSP include the School Psychology Research Collaboration Conference, the Early Career Forum, and the Scientific Advocacy Initiative and six research award programs (the Early Career Research Award; the Diversity, Equity, and Inclusion Dissertation Grant Award; the Diversity, Equity, and Inclusion Research Grant Award; the Dissertation Grant Award, the International Initiatives Research Award, and the Shapiro Mid-Career Award).
+This funding, coupled with the firm commitment to rigorously evaluate policies and practices and expand the scope and effectiveness of school psychological services, has become a significant force in the design and implementation of school psychological services in the 21st century.